 - If you have an hourly Direct Contracts contract, the client will deposit enough to cover a week's worth of hours into escrow

-- Your client won’t need to create an Upwork account
+- Your client won’t need to create an account

 Manage your Direct Contracts

-If you choose to use a fixed-price contract, you can add milestones to divide your job into a series of phases, due dates, or deliverables based on your needs.
+If you choose to use a fixed-price contract, you can add up to five milestones to divide your job into a series of phases, due dates, or deliverables based on your needs.
 Milestones are individually funded, and provide a way to work through a large project in smaller steps.

 When setting your contract amount, choose the "Milestones" option to customize the phases of your job.
 There is a $5 minimum for milestones.